 What inspired the idea for your novel, and how long have you had the idea?

-I’ve been working on the Pushing Boundaries series for nearly two years (perhaps a little more because of novel research and stuff).
+I’ve been working on the Pushing Boundaries project for two years now.

 Describe what your novel is about!